Should I Choose CPVC or PPR Piping?

 CPVC piping doesn’t support combustion.
 It requires 60% oxygen in the atmosphere to sustain a flame.
 Earth’s atmosphere is 21% oxygen.

 To burn, the temperature would need to reach 480°C, and even then the material chars.
 This charring layer actually serves as a insulator, partially shielding the inner portion of piping material from the heat.
 CPVC has the lowest possible combustion rating for any non-metal.

 When comparing combustibility with CPVC vs PPR, PPR has a limiting oxygen index of 18, making 3x more combustible than CPVC.
 In addition, the material will generate more heat and increase the risk of fire damage.

 7. Eco-Friendly and Sustainability

 Pipe CPVC is lower in petroleum content than other plastic materials, including pipe PPR.
 This means that it takes less energy to manufacture.
 And the end of its service life, it can be reground into pellets and recycled into new piping, or transformed into things we’re surrounded by every day─floor fillings, floor coatings, speed bumps, car mats, and more.

 CPVC is the Superior Choice

-Made with superior materials, FlowGuard CPVC Pipe and Fittings are backed by more than 50 years of proven performance and provide safety, durability and reliability for cost-effective residential plumbing systems in the Middle East and around the world.
+Made with superior materials, FlowGuard CPVC Plumbing Pipes and Fittings are backed by more than 50 years of proven performance and provide safety, durability and reliability for cost-effective residential plumbing systems in the Middle East and around the world.